By Fiona McKim

 We take a look at how the Duchess of Cambridge’s much admired hair has changed over the years.

-- Here, we look at how Kate’s hair has changed over the years, plus how you can copy her look...
+Here, we look at how Kate Middleton's hair has changed over the years, plus how you can copy her look...

-The fascination with Kate’s hair seemingly began at a charity fashion show way back in 2002.
-She took to the catwalk in tight ringlets and a very noughties-style hair braid, while Prince William sat in the front row.
+The fascination with Kate’s hair seemingly began at a charity fashion show way back in 2002, when she took to the catwalk in tight ringlets and a very noughties-style hair braid with Prince William sat in the front row.
 However, she wasn’t one to experiment on the day of their graduation from St. Andrew’s University in Scotland, opting for her classic signature bouncy blow for the occasion.
 And the rest, as they say, is history...

 Kate ditched products in favour of natural tresses while on a Diamond Jubilee tour in 2012, where she and William represented the Queen in Singapore, Malaysia, Tuvalu and the Solomon Islands.
 Her hair, which she wore longer at the time, perfectly matched the laid-back theme of the event and showed off her natural curls.

-Kate has switched up her style in recent months, with an auburn lob [long bob] and a curtain fringe – and it’s gone down well.
-Celebrity stylist James Johnson said, ‘Something like this cut – a long bob – is very on trend right now.’
-Although it certainly isn’t the first time Kate has worked a fringe.
-In the early days of her pregnancy with Prince George, she drew attention away from her bump by sporting a slight fringe and longer locks.
+Everybody has experimented with a fringe at some point, and the Duchess of Cambridge is no exception.
+Celebrity stylist James Johnson said, "Something like this cut – a long bob – is very on trend right now.’
+This wasn't the only time she sported a fringe; in the early days of her pregnancy with Prince George, she drew attention away from her bump by sporting a slight fringe and longer locks.

 Kate went for a curly shoulder length do, not long before the arrival of her youngest son, Prince Louis.
 She was said to have sent the chopped locks anonymously to the Little Princess Trust – a charity that helps make wigs for children going through chemotherapy or radiotherapy.
 A source revealed at the time, ‘It was sent using someone else’s name, so that the trust didn’t know it was from a royal source – they just thought it was from a female donor in the Kensington area.’
 How sweet!